aaqibhabib/nic-nac-mpn-generator/readme.md

 2. Clone the repository

-2. Move into app directory
+2. Change directory into app

 3. When running the app the first time, install the app dependencies: